 Public Notice (Special Education)

 All responsible public agencies are required to locate, evaluate, and identify children with disabilities who are under the jurisdiction of the agency, regardless of the severity of the disability, including children attending private schools, children who live outside the district but are attending a private school within the district, highly mobile children, such as migrant and homeless children, children who are wards of the state, and children who are suspected of having a disability and in need of special education even though they are advancing from grade to grade.
-The Kirkwood School District assures that it will provide a free, appropriate public education (FAPE) to all eligible children with disabilities between the ages of 3 and 5 under its jurisdiction.
-The Special School District of St. Louis County (SSD) assures that it will provide a free, appropriate public education (FAPE) to all eligible children with disabilities between the ages of 5 and 21 under its jurisdiction.
+The Kirkwood School District assures that it will provide a free, appropriate public education (FAPE) to all children eligible for services under the Individuals with Disabilities Education Act (IDEA) between the ages of 3 and 5 under its jurisdiction.
+Kirkwood School District in partnership with the Special School District of St. Louis County (SSD) assures that it will provide a free, appropriate public education (FAPE) to all children eligible for services under IDEA between the ages of 5 and 21 under its jurisdiction.
 Disabilities include autism, deaf/blindness, emotional disorders, hearing impairment and deafness, intellectual disability, multiple disabilities, orthopedic impairment, other health impairments, specific learning disabilities, speech or language impairment, traumatic brain injury, visual impairment/blindness and young child with a developmental delay.

 The Special School District of St. Louis County (SSD) and the Kirkwood School District assure that they will provide information and referral services necessary to assist the State in the implementation of early intervention services for infants and toddlers eligible for the Missouri First Steps program.